compromyse/indus-hackathon/README.md

 # startupyou-hackathon-j24

-A webapp I made for a hackathon
+A webapp I made for a hackathon, using picocss & Flask